 Another way to capture Facebook credentials is to clone the Facebook login page using Ghost Phisher.
 Ghost Phisher will clone whichever Web site we choose, such as the Facebook login page.
 This will take some configuring to use Ghost Phisher, but it’s nothing a hacker can’t do.

-Hackers can send the malicious link to the victim.
+Hackers can send the malicious link to the victim, but will really only work if the hacker and the victim are on the same network.
 If the victim enters their Facebook credentials, they will show up in Ghost Phisher’s “Harvested Credentials” tab.

 There are many other ways hackers can access your Facebook account, but I can discuss this in a later post.
-What sucks is that no matter how long or complex your Facebook password is, it won’t protect your from the attacks described above.
+What sucks is that no matter how long or complex your Facebook password is, it won’t protect your from the attacks described above (expect the brute force option).

 So, as always, be careful about what you do on open wireless networks.
 They are, in essence, playgrounds for hackers.
 Consider using your cellular network if you’re away from home.
 If you have to connect to WiFi, keep an eye on the URL bar and make sure that it reads “https.”
 You want to make sure that your https connections are not being downgraded to http with sslstrip.
 If you can avoid it at all, it’s preferable not to enter your credentials on WiFi you can’t trust.